unam-transients/tcs/www/docs-colibri/index.md

 # COLIBRI

-This is the TCS web site for the COLIBRI telescope at OHP.
+This is the TCS web site for the COLIBRI telescope at OAN.

 * [Operations Interface](/tcs/operations.html)
 * [Documentation](documentation.html)